HHG Legal Group has been proudly assisting Western Australian families, businesses, governments and individuals for over 100 years.

 The same year the Space Shuttle Challenger launched its maiden flight, in 1983, Mr Goodman retired from practice and the Hudson, Henning & Goodman firm.
 Following from which, Mr Waldeck and a lawyer named David Moss took over the firm as partners.
 In 1984, Mr Ross retired, and Mr Waldeck and a Mr Christopher Cook continued as partners.
 Then a man by the name of Paul Nicholls merged his firm with Hudson, Henning & Goodman.

 More recently, in 2000, our current Executive Chairman, owner, Nationally Accredited Mediator and co-leader of the HHG family law team, moved to Albany from an international law firm.
 Simon joined HHG’s largest historical competitor as a Partner and rapidly modernised that firm, increasing its profits by more than 100% in his first year.

 Then, in 2002, Murray Thornhill joined Simon in Albany.
 In late 2003, both Simon and Murray purchased Hudson Henning & Goodman.
 They worked around the clock to prepare, and then launch, their new acquisition – HHG Legal Group.
 Within 12 months, HHG was the largest professional services firm of any type to service regional WA.

 In 2006, a small Perth office was opened – with lawyers travelling up from Albany regularly as the need to settle matters in Perth grew.

-Mr Wheatley, former owner of Wheatley & Sons Legal, contacted Mr Creek in 2007 and asked if he would take over and run his business.
+Mr Wheatley, former owner of Wheatleys Legal, contacted Mr Creek in 2007 and asked if he would take over and run his business.
 Mr Creek agreed, and quickly began ramping up business.
-To assist with the growth of the firm, Simon and Murray purchased Nicholson Clements in Mandurah in 2015.
+To assist with the growth of the firm, Simon and Murray purchased Nicholson Clement in Mandurah in 2015.